Why you can trust The Zebra

 One of the best ways to get affordable coverage is to compare rates from a number of companies.
 This is because every insurer underwrites policies based on slightly different rating factors, sometimes leading to large differences in premiums.
 Seek out auto insurance quotes from different companies to see which is offering the best rate.

 Discounts are readily available in the auto insurance world.
 Many are subject to state and insurer restrictions.
-Below we have listed some common discounts.
-Keep in mind that utilizing car insurance discounts is not going to cut premiums in half.
-However, they can certainly chip away at car insurance costs for first-time drivers.
+Below, we outline common discounts.
+While they won't halve your premiums, they can reduce costs for first-time drivers.

 Zebra Tip: Newer drivers should seek out a cheaper vehicle